ninjacode911/Certifications/README.md

 # Certifications
-A Set of all certifications I have achieved recently
+A Set of all certifications I have achieved recently. the other have been updated on my linkedIn Profile:  www.linkedin.com/in/navnitai